matijakolaric-com/django-music-publisher/docs/manual_royaltycalculations.rst

 Outgoing format is a CSV file.
 It has all the columns of the incoming file.
 Each incoming row will be copied for every participant who shares in distribution.
-Additional data will be providded in additional columns at the end.
+Additional data will be provided in additional columns at the end.

 Additional columns depend on the used algorithm.

 Algorithms
 -------------------------------------------

-DMP has two different algorighms for calculating royalty distribution.
+DMP has two different algorithms for calculating royalty distributions.

 In both algorithms, user has to select: